etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **Section “4 Data”: Please make it clear if a web page in Geoindex includes a UK postcode string not only in this webpage (might be other unrelated information) but also in particular position for stating the location of this webpage host.
 Otherwise, it may likely be a misinformation for geolocating the company of the webpage.**

 If we understand the above comment correctly, the reviewer is asking to elaborate on the geolocation process.
-The raw data (Geoindex) includes the unique postcodes mentioned in each archived webpage.
-Our aggregation processes allows us to assess this information not at the webpage level, but instead at the website level and, therefore, we use these terms carefully in the paper.
+The raw data (Geoindex) include the unique postcodes mentioned in each archived webpage.
+Our aggregation process allows us to assess this information not at the webpage level, but instead at the website level and, therefore, we use these terms carefully in the paper.
 If it was the former, the reviewer would have been right to question what the inclusion of a postcode actually means in a single webpage.
 However, because of the aggregation process we observe websites with a range of postcodes from one unique postcode to thousands as per Table 1.
 Our expectation is that the postcodes included in websites with only one unique postcode represent the trading addresses of these commercial activities.
 We believe that this is a fair expectation as we know from the literature that commercial websites perform specific missions.
-See for instance the below amended text in p. **TOADD**:
+See for instance the below amended text in p.
+9:

 > Regarding the geolocation of such commercial websites, given that their mission is to
 > support businesses (Blazquez and Domenech 2018), we expect that the self-reported